Understanding the Classes of Romanian People

 A Note On “Third World” Countries

-I’ve recently had reason to question my beliefs.
-When you look from outside, Romania seems poor.
 Especially if you see the documentaries on poor gipsy families and how they sometimes sell brides, they’re forced to give away their children to become beggars and die from completely treatable diseases.

 In actuality, this is a very small part of reality.
-Romania isn’t even the third world, even though it is the poorest country in Europe.
-Think about Africa or the slums of South America.
-Romania is nothing compared to this.
+Romania isn’t even a third world country in my opinion, even though it still ranks towards the bottom of the richest countries in Europe.

 In conclusion:

 Don’t be dramatic about poverty in Romania.
 While there are many issues, people here are not struggling to feed their families, at least not most of them.
+The quality of life in Romania overall is really high and the country itself, as well as the people living here are modern.

-The worst poverty is in gipsy neighbourhoods.
+The worst poverty is in gipsy neighborhoods or communities.

 Most Romanians hate to be associated with gypsies.
-To Westerners, it’s all the same – after all both ethnic Romanians and gipsy people come from the same place.
-However, the culture, way of being, and even the language are drastically different.
+To Westerners, it’s all the same – after all both ethnic Romanians and Romani people come from the same place and even the names are very similar.

 Gypsies are originally from India, supposedly from the Northern states.
-Linguists say that the origins of Romani gipsy language lie in Indian tongues.
+Linguists say that the origins of the Romani gipsy language lie in Indian tongues.
 Phonetically, it sounds like something between Hindi and Punjabi.

 During a Roma conference, the Indian Minister of External Affairs called Roma people the children of India.
 This official confirmation sealed the theories.

 Romani people first reached Romania (and the rest of the countries in the region) during the Mongol invasion of Europe.
 There are historical records that describe them.
-Even in the Middle Ages, people believe they practice sorcery and fortune telling, to enjoy colourful clothes and tons of bling-bling, and to live in relative poverty.

-Why Romanians Hate Gypsies
+Why Romanians Dislike Gypsies

 For decades now, gipsy neighbourhoods were the most dangerous, the most crime-infested, and generally where trouble happened.
 To add insult to injury, gypsies are linked to petty crimes like theft.

 In larger cities, there are entire gangs of gipsy beggars.
 They would often use young children to guilt people into giving them money.
-Sadly, even though the beggars themselves are poor, most of the cash they make goes directly to the gang member that controls them.

 If you want to get a (just slightly exaggerated) picture of life in gipsy communities, watch Black Cat, White Cat by Serbian director Emir Kusturica.
-Even though it is set in Serbia, it gives you a pretty accurate picture of Romani people and how their daily life sometimes is.

-A much less humorous take on the matter is Time of the Gypsies, also by Kusturica.
-It’s the story of a young boy with supernatural powers that falls into the crime world of Roma communities.
 In one of the most powerful sequences of the movie, a lame young girl departs to Ljubljana to get her leg operated.
 Instead, she ends up a beggar as a part of her uncle’s money-making schemes.

 So, to sum it up:

-Because they are not legally married, these moms can pop out more and more children and get benefits as though they were single mothers.
 Many Romanians complain that Romani people are putting their country into ruin along with creating a poor name for Romania outside of Europe and committing thefts and robberies.

-Among all of this, there is a vibrant culture and a love of life that most other Romanians lack.
-Gypsies love dancing, they sing a lot, and they are often into clairvoyance and magic.
-Still, I don’t recommend you go see their neighbourhoods.
 There isn’t much to see and it’s all very dirty and unorganized.
 Add a certain level of petty crimes and you have yourself a place where most locals wouldn’t dare enter.

 Lower Class Romanians

-These are blue collar workers and their families.
-Factory jobs have been on the decline lately.
 That being said, there are still plenty of industrial plants that need to hire people The only thing you have to beware of is a girl (or a guy) that doesn’t have any job at all.

 Even if she works in a supermarket, it is fine.
 What you don’t want is an aspiring sugar baby.
 That is why you don’t date permanently unemployed people.
-Contrary to what Romanian TV would have you believe, there are enough jobs in the country, even if you don’t have a top-level education.
+To get an insider’s scoop, make sure to read more about Romanian women here.

 Curiously, lower class Romanians are also among the most hospitable.
 They can’t afford much but they will put their very best foot forward with guests.
 Bring a lot of gifts, if invited to one of their homes!